-A request for final plat approval to create two lots on property located at 1003 Curdwood Boulevard, at the northeast corner of Burrus Street and Curdwood Boulevard, zoned RS7.5 (0.35 acres), requested by Chapdelaine & Associates, applicant; Strive Properties, owner.
+A request for final plat approval to create two lots on property located at 1003 Curdwood Boulevard, at the northeast corner of Burrus Street and Curdwood Boulevard, zoned Single-Family Residential (RS7.5), (0.35 acres).

-Staff Recommendation: Defer to the November 10, 2016, Planning Commission meeting.
+Staff recommends deferral to the November 10, 2016, Planning Commission at the request of the applicant.